-The prototype PHENIX chambers will all be full scale prototypes to streamline the R&D. The station 2 prototype consists of two CSC chambers and two drift chambers.
-The drift chambers are intended to be tested as a backup for the CSC's but will not be discussed here.
+The prototype PHENIX chambers are all full scale prototypes to streamline the R&D. The station 2 prototype consists of a single CSC plane.
 The structural frame is the same as shown in Figure 3.20 and the cathode foils and anode planes are the same as shown in Figure 3.21.
 The support frames were built and found to be within the 25 $\mu$ m tolerance for the alignment pins.
 Full scale foil frames were constructed and stretched with gold and aluminum coated kapton foils.
 The technique of using laminated aluminum and epoxy fiberglass frames with glued joints have been successfully tested.
-The seamed 25 $\mu$ m aluminumized kapton foils were stretched and etched without problems.
-Seaming and handling 12.5 $\mu$ m gold foils was more difficult so we have chosen to go with 25 $\mu$ m gold foils.
+The seamed 25 $\mu$ m copper coated kapton foils were stretched and etched without problems.
 We have successfully transferred the alignment pin holes to the thin foil frames by using drill guides in the support frame and the support frame as the template.
 We have yet to test the anode support spoke.
 The maximum unsupported anode wire length in station 2 is approximately 1.15 m.
-We have just recently completed the construction of drift chambers for experiment E866 at Fermilab with the identical cell design as that for station 2 and with an unsupported anode wire length of 1.25 m.
-The chambers operated reliably and with a wide efficiency plateau.

 Station 1 prototype chamber is full scale with two CSC chamber gaps.
-Two hexcel panels are being constructed by a commercial vendor and one hexcel panel is being constructed "in house".
-The commercial vendor has found no problems with the 150 $\mu$ m flatness tolerance but the estimated cost of the commercial panels is twice that of the "in house" panels.
+Two hexcel panels were constructed by a commercial vendor and one hexcel panel was constructed "in house".
+The commercial vendor found no problems with the 150 $\mu$ m flatness tolerance but the estimated cost of the commercial panels is twice that of the "in house" panels.